Plutus Flow - Statistical OBV Analysis¶

 - How to Set Up Alerts - Get notified on divergences and crosses

-- Trading Workflow - How OBV fits into complete trading system
+- Analysis Workflow - How OBV fits into complete analysis workflow

 Disclaimer: This indicator analyzes On-Balance Volume (OBV) with enhanced trend and divergence detection.
 OBV calculation based on cumulative volume methodology developed by Joe Granville.
 Divergence detection identifies disagreement patterns between price movement and volume accumulation/distribution.
 Individual interpretation, application, and outcomes vary.
 Past divergence patterns do not guarantee future results.
 This is not financial advice.